avan3/obsidian/Resume notes/Spring Boot Interview Questions.md

 - **What is a bean**
 	- Beans are objects whose instantiation is manager by the application context (Spring IoC container)
 	- Can inject it as a dependency by autowiring it
+- **What does @Autowired do?**
+	- Used for dependency injection
+	- Tells the Spring Framework to automatically resolve and inject the required dependencies into a class
+	- Eliminates need for manual object creation and management
 - **What is difference between @RestController and @Controller in Spring Boot**
 	- `@Controller` map the model object to view or template to make it human readable
 		- Specialization of the `@Component` annotation